Valafi/UE5-Style-Guide/README.md

 This is a subjective check on a per-project basis, but as a general rule any mesh that can be seen at varying distances should have proper LODs.

-### Modular Socketless Assets Should Snap To The Grid Cleanly <a name="static-meshes--modular-snapping"></a>
+### Modular Socketless Assets Should Snap to the Grid Cleanly <a name="static-meshes--modular-snapping"></a>

-This is a subjective check on a per-asset basis, however any modular socketless assets should snap together cleanly based on the project's grid settings.
+This is a subjective check on a per-asset basis, but any modular socketless assets should snap together cleanly based on the project's grid settings.

 It is up to the project whether to snap based on a power of 2 grid or on a base 10 grid.
 However, if you are authoring modular socketless assets for the marketplace, Epic requires that they snap cleanly when the grid is set to 10 units or bigger.